Cyber00011011/Cyber00011011.github.io/_posts/2021-3-15-CryMeARiver.md

 ---
 layout: post
-title: #DearCry, Cry Me A River
+title: Cry Me A River oh DearCry
 categories: [Malware, Ransomware, DearCry]
 excerpt: Overview of new DearCry ransomware and some artifacts from reverse engineering a couple DearCry samples.
 ---